james-jw/xq-promise/README.md

 This module is dependent on [BaseX][1].

 ## The Basics of a Promise
-In it's current iteration the library includes 4 methods with several overloads.
+In it's current iteration the library includes several methods with several overloads.
 The methods are as follows:

 * defer
 * when
 * is-promise
 * fork-join
+* fork

 ### defer
 ```xquery